-Under the supervision of the Director of Fund Development, the Impact Investment Associate will be responsible for: i) research and due diligence on all Ventures social impact investing initiatives; ii) forecasting and analysis of potential revenue and expenses of prospective and selected investment activities; iii) business development to expand CLF’s current impact investing initiatives and iv) working collaboratively with community investment partners and stakeholders; iv) competitive landscape analysis, best practice research, reports and monitoring; and, v) reporting to funders on related investment work.
+Under the supervision of the Director of Fund Development, the Impact Investment Associate will be chiefly responsible for: i) due diligence on all Ventures social impact investing initiatives; ii) forecasting and analysis of potential revenue and expenses of prospective and selected investment activities; iii) business development to expand CLF’s current impact investing initiatives and iv) working collaboratively with community investment partners and stakeholders engaged in community development projects.

-- Support the overall Ventures impact investment strategy and portfolio.
+- Support the overall CLF Ventures public/private investment strategy.

-- Assist with financial and impact evaluation related to fund investments.
+- Assist in evaluating investment, legal and other risks related to fund investments.

-- Align and coordinate investment work with key stakeholders, including Massachusetts Housing Investment Corporation and other principal investors and community agencies.
+- Align and coordinate investment work with key stakeholders such as the Massachusetts Housing Investment Corporation and other principal investors and community agencies.

-- Use data from the Ventures research team, particularly the health and wellness community metrics from HealthScore 2.0 and the findings from the Healthy Neighborhood Study, to inform investment strategies and impact measurement.
+- Use data from the Ventures research team, particularly the health and wellness community metrics from HealthScore 2.0, to inform investment strategies and impact.

 - Assist with editing and formatting of investment/fund documents and materials.

 - Compose short articles, blogs and communications materials.

 - Contribute to deeper integration of Ventures with other CLF programs by applying market strategies and practices thinking to other program or advocacy areas of the organization.